j-marchadier/Series-Python-Dashboarding/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get the projet, you need to clone it with the following command
+To get the project, you need to clone it with the following command

 * Clone git repository
   ```sh